 - Headaches are a frequent sign of constipation, often coupled with fatigue to the point of exhaustion.

 - Vomiting is another sign.
 Vomiting occurs when you are so full of stool, that the top part of your colon presses up against your stomach.
 Often GERDS and/or excessive belching will occur just before and/or after a vomiting episode.
 Vomiting does not relieve constipation - it tells you that constipation needs to be addressed but in no way helps it along.
 Therefore vomiting is a sign, not a reliever, even though one may feel better after a vomiting episode.

 - Hemorrhoids can come from straining; they are also a side effect of constipation.
 If you don't know you are constipated, and you have no other symptoms (such as listed above), then hemorrhoids will be your "tell".
 They come in all shapes and sizes, inside and outside of the rectum.
 They can bleed or not bleed, and can often be relieved and reduced with home remedies.
 But home remedies won't remove them.
 Seek medical attention if they bleed, are large, or obstruct the rectum opening.

 While there are some people who can go to the bathroom as many as four times a day, there are others who only go once or twice in a week.
 It all has to do with WHAT you eat and WHEN you eat it, your activity level, your medication (some have constipation as a side effect) and your fluid intake.

 Causes of Constipation

-A (artificial colors and artificial sweetners) - dangerous on so many levels
+A (artificial colors and artificial sweeteners) - dangerous on so many levels

-P (Processed foods) - anything that is enhanced or changed from its original form (usually has ingredients where you recognize the first 4 or 5 on the list and the rest you can't pronounce)
+P (processed foods) - anything that is enhanced or changed from its original form.
+A way to tell if a food is considered a processed food is on the list of ingredients, you recognize the first 4 or 5 ingredients on the list and the rest you can't pronounce.